 Software came a long way since VisiCalc.
 Today, there are tons of specialized solutions for everything a business needs: invoicing, CRM, file management, mailing, document editing — and countless all-in-one solutions which combine any of the above.

 We know this.
 We could’ve made ActiveCollab do everything.
 But, by design, we didn’t.

-ActiveCollab is a project management app to ease collaboration.
+ActiveCollab is a project management software designed to ease collaboration.
 It must solve a set of specific project management problems.

 Now, project management is a broad field — it’s easy to fall in the trap of trying to solve needs that are specific to widely different users: a digital agency in New York, a sheriff’s department in Dakota, and a digital nomad in Chiang Mai.